timmyomahony/python-parsnip/README.md

-**WARNING** This code is no longer maintained and is unlikely to work due to updates on the mobile proviers webtexting applications
+**WARNING** This code is no longer maintained and is unlikely to work due to updates on the mobile providers webtexting applications

 ---

 ![Screenshot](https://github.com/timmyomahony/python-parsnip/raw/master/parsnip-screen-small.jpg)

 `Parsnip` is a basic python interface to allow the sending of web texts via the main 4 Irish mobile operators websites.
-It is influenced by [cabbage](http://cabbagetexter.com/), a popular `php` implementation.
+It is influenced by Cabbage (a popular `php` webtexting implementation).

 * **Meteor** : [http://mymeteor.ie](https://www.mymeteor.ie/mymeteorapi/index.cfm)
 * **O2** :  [http://o2online.ie](https://messaging.o2online.ie/smscenter_send.osp)